What is a Triplex?

 Investors just starting out or who are familiar with only the more prevalent single-family home might be interested in investing in a triplex (or a duplex or a quad).
 Any building with two, three, or four units is considered a multi-family home.

-Residential Loans vs. Commercial Property Loans
+Triplex Financing Options: Residential vs. Commercial Loans

 A building with more than four units is considered by most lenders to be commercial real estate and thus, requiring a commercial real estate loan – which has a very different set of loan terms than a residential loan.